arezkisaba/voice-assistant-sample/README.md

-# Description
+# Voice Assistant Sample

-This project implements a French voice assistant using Python, Ollama, and the Gemma 3:12B language model.
-The assistant can:
+A French voice assistant powered by Python, Ollama, and Gemma 3:12B.
+Supports voice commands in French/English with smart audio detection and noise suppression.

+## Features

 - Listen to your voice commands in French and English
 - Process your requests through the Gemma 3:12B model